sveltia/sveltia-cms/README.md

 Visit the [Discussions](https://github.com/sveltia/sveltia-cms/discussions) page on this GitHub repository and start a new discussion.
 Tell us about your use cases!

-Want to build a website with Sveltia CMS? [@kyoshino](https://github.com/kyoshino) is available for hire depending on your requirements.
+Want to build a website with Sveltia CMS?
+Maintainer [@kyoshino](https://github.com/kyoshino) is available for hire depending on your requirements.

 ## Contributions